robfallows/tunguska-reactive-aggregate/README.md

 ```

 - `sub` should always be `this` in a publication.
-- `collection` is the Mongo.Collection instance to query.
+- `collection` is the Mongo.Collection instance to query, or `null`.
+Setting `collection` to `null` disables backwards compatibility, in which an observer is automatically added on the collection.

+  The backwards-compatible, deprecated options `observeSelector` and `observeOptions` will continue to be honoured when `collection` is a `Mongo.Collection`, but the recommended approach is to use `null` and `options.observers`, which replaces the original method with something more versatile.
+There is no guarantee that deprecated options will continue to be honoured in future releases.

 - `pipeline` is the aggregation pipeline to execute.
 - `options` provides further options:
-  - `autoObserver`: Set to `false` to disable the automatic addition of an observer on the base collection.
-The default value is `true`, which provides backwards compatibility for the majority of aggregations. :hand: However, note that when the observer is automatically added it will make use of the deprecated options `observeSelector` and `observeOptions` (see below).

     The recommended approach is to set this option to `false` and ensure the required cursor is specified in the `observers` array.